andreacaron/swdevel-lab-hfarm/README.md

 ## Helper Modules:

+We developed everythin in one module, main, both in the backend and in the frontend.

 **1. Essentials Feature:**
-  - Backend: essential_services_periphery() function in `essentials_backend.py`
+  - Backend: structures() function in `main.py`
-  - Frontend: `search.html` template and Flask routes in `essentials_frontend.py`
+  - Frontend: `essentials.html` template and Flask routes in `main.py`

 **2. Transportation Explorer Feature:**
   - Backend: find_hotels_near_transport() function in `transportation_backend.py`
-  - Frontend: `find_hotels.html` template and Flask routes in `transportation_frontend.py`
+  - Frontend: `transports.html` template and Flask routes in `main.py`

 **3. Peripherical BnB Feature:**
   - Backend: essential_services_periphery() function in `peripherical_bnb_backend.py`
-  - Frontend: `search.html` template and Flask routes in `peripherical_bnb_frontend.py`
+  - Frontend: `extras.html` template and Flask routes in `main.py`

 **4. Wellness Explorer Feature:**
-  - Backend: cerca_strutture() function in` wellness_backend.py`
+  - Backend: search_structures() function in `main.py`
-  - Frontend: `search.html` template and Flask routes in `wellness_frontend.py`
+  - Frontend: `luxuries.html` template and Flask routes in `main.py`

 **5. Suburbs Explorer Feature:**
   - Backend: find_structures_suburb() function in `suburbs_backend.py`
-  - Frontend: `periferia.html` template and Flask routes in `suburbs_frontend.py`
+  - Frontend: `languages.html` template and Flask routes in `main.py`

 ## HOME PAGE
 The `home_page.html` code represents the home page of the website.

-It is structured with a clean and visually appealing design.
-Key elements include:
-- container styling
-- introductory section
+This HTML template serves as the foundation for the Animal Crossers web application.
+The template utilizes Bootstrap, a popular front-end framework, to ensure a responsive and visually appealing design.
+The structure and components are tailored to accommodate the various features and pages of the Animal Crossers project.

+**Template Structure**

-- image grid
+- Meta Tags
-- text on the left
-- five points with emojis
+Charset and Viewport: Ensures proper character encoding and sets the viewport for responsiveness.

-- CSS styling
+- CSS Libraries
-- image and grid styles
+1. Bootstrap CSS: Provides the core styling for the application.
+2. Bootstrap Icons: Includes a set of icons for visual elements.
+3. Bootstrap Table CSS: Adds styles for displaying tables.

+- Title
+The title of the page is dynamically set using the Jinja2 templating engine.
+Each specific page can override the default title.

-- custom classes
+- Body

-The page achieves a balance between visual appeal and informative content, providing users with a clear and engaging introduction to the project's purpose and features.
+JavaScript Libraries
+1. jQuery: A JavaScript library for simplified HTML document traversal and manipulation.
+2. Bootstrap Bundle JS: Includes Bootstrap's JavaScript plugins.
+3. Bootstrap Table JS: Adds functionality for interactive tables.

+Custom JavaScript
+app.js: A custom JavaScript file for additional functionality.
+Make sure to link the correct path based on the project structure.

+Navigation Bar
+1. A responsive navigation bar created using Bootstrap's Navbar component.
+2. Animal Crossers logo with a link to the home page.
+3. Navigation links for each feature/page of the application.

+Content Container
+A container div to hold the main content of each page.
+The {% block content %}{% endblock %} tags allow specific content to be injected into this section for each page.

 ## CUSTOMIZED WEB PAGES
 We applied a custumized CSS style to every web page to enhance the visual appeal.
 These styles are designed for improved aesthetics and can be easily integrated into your project.